MatrixMagician/proxmox-lxc-autoscale/README.md

-# 🚀 LXC AutoScale v3.0 - Performance Edition
+# 🚀 LXC AutoScale v3.0

 **LXC AutoScale** is an enterprise-grade, high-performance resource management daemon specifically designed for Proxmox environments.
 It automatically adjusts CPU and memory allocations with no downtime and can clone LXC containers based on real-time usage metrics and predefined thresholds. **Version 3.0** introduces groundbreaking performance optimizations, delivering **60-80% faster processing**, enhanced reliability, and support for **10x more concurrent containers**.